 If you have packed your lunch, you can retrieve it from your car and have it in this ground-level area.

-Remember to get your hand stamped (and carry the Field Museum ticket for re-entry) before you step out to get your food.
+Remember to get your hand stamped (and carry the Field Museum ticket for re-entry) before leaving to get your food.

-Field Museum also has two restaurants – Field Bistro and Explorer Café – and a seasonal outdoors grill.
+Field Museum also has two restaurants – Field Bistro and Explorer Café – and a seasonal outdoor grill.

 The Explorer Café (on the ground level) serves family-friendly foods in a casual ambiance.

-Besides beer and wine, this Field Bistro also serves fares such as Angus beef burgers, salads, soups, etc.
+Besides beer and wine, this Field Bistro serves fares like Angus beef burgers, salads, soups, etc.